 - Joint reviews by HKMA and SFC on managing conflicts of interest

 Example United Kingdom (UK) Conflicts of Interest Regulation

 Example Japan Conflicts of Interest Regulation

-MyComplianceOffice software provides a single integrated solution to manage conflicts of interest as part of your Conduct Risk programme.
+MyComplianceOffice provides a single integrated solution to manage conflicts of interest as part of your Conduct Risk program.
 Our software assists you in automating your policies & procedures and embedding them within your business.